influxdata/docs-v2/content/chronograf/v1.9/administration/managing-security.md

 When configured, users can use HTTPS to securely communicate with your Chronograf applications.

 {{% note %}}
-Using HTTPS helps guard against nefarious agents sniffing the JWT and using it to spoof a valid user against the Chronograf server.
+HTTPS helps prevent nefarious agents stealing the JWT and using it to spoof a valid user against the server.
 {{% /note %}}

 ### Configure TLS for Chronograf